 As you probably know, WordPress comes by default with its standard editor that you can use to create posts and pages for your website.
 However, the kind of WordPress theme you choose dictates and limits the design and style of your frontend outlook.
 To create exciting designs, you may result in tedious coding and CSS fine-tuning.
-With Elementor, all this becomes a thing of the past due to the following features:
+With Elementor, all this becomes a thing of the past.

 2. How to Install and Configure it